SREENESHKS/Adder-Architecture-its-verification-/README.md

-# Verilog Implementation and Analysis of Adder Architectures
+# Verilog  and FPGA Implementation and Analysis of Adder Architectures

 ## Project Overview